MrR0807/Notes/understanding-parquet-file.md

 #### Thrift and Protobuf

-Apache Thrift and Protocol Buffers (protobuf) are binary encoding libraries that are based on the same principle.
-Protocol Buffers was originally developed at Google, Thrift was originally developed at Facebook, and both were made open source in 2007–08.
+Apache Thrift is binary encoding library.
+Thrift was originally developed at Facebook, and was made open source in 2007–08.

-Both Thrift and Protocol Buffers require a schema for any data that is encoded.
+Thrift requires a schema for any data that is encoded.
+Continuing JSON example, here is defined Thrift schema:

-Thrift schema:

 ```
 struct Test {